idincern/raspi5/README.md

 Exit 0
 ```

 **NOTE:** You can also add all commands above directly to the rc.local file, but this is more loosely-coupled way.
-Also, this may wark on also RPI 4.
+This may also work in RPI 4.

 **NOTE:** Added *bt_writer.py* and *bt_reader.py* files for online testing via *Serial Bluetooth Terminal* application in Android phones.